 If you’re considering surrogacy, one of your first questions is likely: What does the surrogacy timeline look like, and how long does the journey take?
 Understanding the surrogacy process timeline helps both intended parents and surrogates prepare for each step with realistic expectations.

-While every journey is unique, most surrogacy timelines span 18–24+ months from initial consultation to delivery.
 Below, we’ll walk through the steps of surrogacy, explain what affects the timeline, and share resources to help you prepare.

 The journey begins with learning about surrogacy, gathering medical records, and deciding whether to move forward.